fission/fission.io/content/en/docs/installation/authentication.md

   Guide to set up basic authentication with Fission
 ---

-## Authentication in Fission
+## Authentication for Fission Functions

 When using Fission, if you are using an ingress, you might already have some form of authentication in place for external calls.
 But if you aren't, Fission didn't provide a way to configure authentication for your API calls.

-Starting with v1.16.0, Fission allows you to have an authentication mechanism in place.
+Starting with [v1.16.0](/docs/releases/v1.16.0-rc1/), Fission allows you to have an **authentication mechanism in place for Fission function invocations**.

-## Understanding Authentication in Fission
+## Understanding Authentication for Fission Functions

 Fission does so by enabling authentication for Fission Router.
 This is an optional feature that can be enabled/disable depending on your requirement.